Nihal473/nihal473/README.md

 - 📫 How to reach me **nihalakndo321@gmail.com**

-- ⚡ Fun fact **I think I can control my overthinking** so I have this text next to it
+- ⚡ Fun fact **I think I can control my overthinking**

 <h3 align="left">Connect with me:</h3>
 <p align="left">